iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Gradient Descend/Gradient Descend 1.md

     \le f(x_0) - f(x_{k + 1})
 $$

-The sum of all the squared 2 norm of the gradient step we divided by the $\beta$ smoothness scale, we will have the change in the objective value for the algorithm as an lower bound.
+The sum of all the squared 2 norm of the gradient step we divided by the $\beta$ smoothness scale, we will have the change in the objective value for the algorithm as a lower bound.
 (A pretty pessimistic estimate)

 Let's make the assumption that the $x_{k + 1}$ is giving us $\inf(f)$, noted as $f^*$, then we can have: